 Videos should be sent to the digital communications team for uploading to YouTube before embedding on the website.
 They should be accompanied by a full transcript.

-Only one video to be embedded per page.
+Only one video should be embedded per page.

 W